ThirdEyeSqueegee/CommonLibSSE-NG/README.md

 ## Usage

-Use the [template plugin](https://github.com/ThirdEyeSqueegee/CLibNGPluginTemplate) for the quickest start.
+Use the [plugin template](https://github.com/ThirdEyeSqueegee/CLibNGPluginTemplate) for the quickest start.
 For manual setup:

 Add the following to `vcpkg.json`: